opensearch-project/documentation-website/_getting-started/intro.md

 The relevance of a word is calculated as $$ relevance = { \text {term frequency} \over \text {document frequency} }. $$ This score is called term frequency/inverse document frequency (TF/IDF).
 For more information, see [TF/IDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf).

-OpenSearch uses the BM25 ranking algorithm to calculate relevance scores and returns the results sorted by relevance.
+OpenSearch uses the BM25 ranking algorithm to calculate document relevance scores and returns the results sorted by relevance.
 To learn more, see [Okapi BM25](https://en.wikipedia.org/wiki/Okapi_BM25).

 ## Clusters and nodes